 The Chateau Spa in the hotel has you covered with a range of beauty and massage treatments.
 Our favorite après ski ritual is simply soaking in the two outdoor hot tubs.

 Try dog sledding, Nordic skiing on 200-kilometers, ice skating, all these Quebec winter adventures can be arranged by the Chateau concierge.

-For fireside fondue, you can ski or walk to Le Brez in Mont Sainte Anne’s slope side village – its cozy and casual with a great view of the ski mountain.
+For fireside fondue, you can ski or walk to Le Brez in Mont Saint Anne’s slope side village – its cozy and casual with a great view of the ski mountain.

 Quebec City is just a half hour away, if you prefer to stay in the beautiful historic city of Quebec City at the swank Hotel Le Germain Dominion or the famous Le Château Frontenac, dine and party in Vieux Quebec and commute to the ski slopes by day.
 Only 25 miles away, you should explore this magical medieval city, but not having to drive to skiing each morning has its rewards – like riding first gondola to the summit.
 Those first runs off the top with views of the St Lawrence Seaway and of Quebec in the distance are priceless.

-Ski Le Massif as well, a half hour north of Mont Sainte Anne to complete your luxury ski vacation in Quebec.
-During your luxury ski and stay at Chateau Mont Sainte Anne, you should drive a half hour north to ski Le Massif, the best Quebec ski resort in our reviews, reached by ski train.
+Ski Le Massif as well, a half hour north of Mont Saint Anne to complete your luxury ski vacation in Quebec.
+During your luxury ski and stay at Chateau Mont Saint Anne, you should drive a half hour north to ski Le Massif, the best Quebec ski resort in our reviews, reached by ski train.

-Mont Sainte Anne and nearby Stoneham are sister resorts of the Resorts of the Canadian Rockies along with Lake Louise, Fernie, Nakiska and Kimberly in Western Canada.
+Mont Saint Anne and nearby Stoneham are sister resorts of the Resorts of the Canadian Rockies along with Lake Louise, Fernie, Nakiska and Kimberly in Western Canada.